JaneliaSciComp/gpt-semantic-search/README.md

 ## Future Directions

+* Run search when user presses the RETURN key
 * Add option to decrease `top_p` for more deterministic responses
-* Explore ways to improve the model over time
+* Ways to "correct" the model over time
     * Ability to remove (i.e. block) incorrect sources from the database
-    * Give more weight to recent data
+    * Weight more recent data more highly in the search results
+* SlackBot
 * Additional custom prompting
     * Focus answers on Janelia employees
     * Redirect to HughesHub if unable to answer a question